 Clayton

-A former military (Army) base home to the “City of knowledge”.
-Nice rural housing and lots for sale.
-Lots of green area and a slower, more residential suburban feeling that’s preferred by many families and retirees.
+A former military (Army) base home to the “City of knowledge” or Ciudad del Saber.
+Nice rural housings, lots of green areas and a slower, more residential suburban feeling that’s preferred by many families and retirees.

 El Cangrejo